LaQuay/marcvila.me/_hackathons/team-alice-carnethackathon-2018.md

 </div>
 <br><br>

-It’s a reality that moving on a city today is dangerous.
+It’s a reality that moving into a city today is dangerous.
 It’s dangerous because the same road is shared with other users who travel in other modes of transport such as car, motorcycle, bicycle, skating, skateboard, etc. The most modern cities, such as Barcelona, oblige cyclists and skaters to move in bike lanes.
 All this is very beneficial for general mobility so, although dangerous, it benefits the citizens.
 However, the problem remains in the fact that users who use these lanes have less “habit” than the rest of the pedestrians in coexisting with different lanes.
 However, for people with visual impairments, this is a big problem, since these modes of transport are silent and the bike lanes are usually visually marked with lines painted on the ground.
 This makes it even more difficult for these users to move safely through the streets.
-With #bvisible, we want make their lives easier.
+With #bvisible, we want to make their lives easier.

 #### Languages